 There's no way I would let a kid watch that material.

-Um the uh the uh the meme story just keeps getting better and better.
+So the meme story just keeps getting better and better.

-Now, the beautiful part about the third one, I think it was the third one in the same vein, is that if you've got Trump wearing the hat and playing Mariachi music, is Trump making fun of Mexicans?
+Now, the beautiful part about the third one, I think it was the third one in the same vein, is that if you've got Trump wearing the hat and playing mariachi music, is Trump making fun of Mexicans?

 Because he's wearing the hat.